 Ceridian’s main competitors are legacy provider ADP (NASDAQ:ADP) and Ultimate Kronos Group.
 Other cloud-first providers of HR solutions for small and medium-sized businesses include Asure (NYSE: ASUR), Paycom (NYSE:PAYC), Paycor (NASDAQ:PYCR), Paylocity (NASDAQ:PCTY), and Workday (NASDAQ:WDAY).

-As you can see below, Ceridian's revenue growth has been decent over the last year, growing from quarterly revenue of $204.4 million, to $257.2 million.
+As you can see below, Ceridian's revenue growth has been strong over the last year, growing from quarterly revenue of $234.5 million, to $293.3 million.

-This quarter, Ceridian's quarterly revenue was up a very solid 25.8% year on year, which is above average for the company.
-But the growth did slow down compared to last quarter, as the revenue increased by just $6.8 million in Q3, compared to $15.9 million in Q2 2021.
+This quarter, Ceridian's quarterly revenue was once again up a very solid 25% year on year.
+But the growth did slow down compared to last quarter, as the revenue increased by just $11.2 million in Q1, compared to $24.9 million in Q4 2021.
 We'd like to see revenue increase by a greater amount each quarter, but a one-off fluctuation is usually not concerning.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 36.1% in Q3.
+Ceridian's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 35.1% in Q1.

-That means that for every $1 in revenue the company had $0.36 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+That means that for every $1 in revenue the company had $0.35 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

-Ceridian delivered solid revenue growth this quarter.
-And we were also happy to see it topped analysts’ revenue expectations, even if just narrowly.
-Less good was a pretty significant deterioration in gross margin and a slowdown in customer growth.
+It was good to see Ceridian revenue guidance for the full year, exceed market's expectations even if just slightly.
+And we were also glad to see good revenue growth.
+On the other hand, it was less good to see the pretty significant deterioration in gross margin and there was a slowdown in customer growth.
 Overall, this quarter's results could have been better.
-The company is down 1.79% on the results and currently trades at $126.01 per share.
+The company is down 2.05% on the results and currently trades at $59.57 per share.

 Is Now The Time?

 When considering Ceridian, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Ceridian we will be cheering from the sidelines.
-Its revenue growth has been very weak, but at least that growth rate is expected to increase in the short term.
-And while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its cash burn raises the question if it can sustainably maintain its growth.
+Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
+Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses.

-Given its price to sales ratio based on the next twelve months is 16.9x, Ceridian is priced with expectations of a long-term growth, and there's no doubt it is a bit of a market darling, at least for some.
+Ceridian's price to sales ratio based on the next twelve months is 7.4x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.